philbirnie/cusndip/content/pages/references.md

 Brooks, M., Jones, C., & Burt, I. (2013).
 Are African-American male undergraduate retention programs successful?
 An evaluation of an undergraduate African-American male retention program. _Journal of African American Studies, 17_, 206-221.

 Carter, D. (2008).
-Achievement as resistance: The development of a critical race achievement ideology among Black achievers. _Harvard Educational Review_, 78(3), 466-569.
+Achievement as resistance: The development of a critical race achievement ideology among Black achievers. _Harvard Educational Review, 78_(3), 466-569.

 Collins, P. H. (2009). _Black Feminist Thought: Knowledge, Consciousness, and the Politics of Empowerment_.
 New York: Routledge.